raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 In my experience so far, implementing the Perceus algorithm appears to be quite straightforward compared with the other non-RC GC algorithms while there are some points to be careful about especially if you are not faimiliar with low-level concurrency and atomic instructions.

-I'm pretty happy having the algorithm implemented in my language and seeing it working well despite its simple implementation.
-The Perceus RC can be a game changer in functional programming and outperform traditional GC's in several programming patterns.
-But it's definitely not for everyone and most likely affect your language design.
+I'm pretty happy having the algorithm implemented in my language and seeing it performing well despite its simple implementation.
+The Perceus RC can be a game changer in functional programming as it outperforms traditional GC's in several programming patterns.
+However, it's definitely not for everyone and most likely affects your language design.

 Finally, I would appreciate if you give feedback on this post and [the Pen programming language][pen].
 Thanks for reading!